Keringalvin/project-phase-1/README.md

 ## Description

-Spofyis a music web application that allows users to discover new music, and listen to their favorite songs.
+Keringlays is a music web application that allows users to discover new music, and listen to their favorite songs.
 The app has a sleek and intuitive interface that makes it easy for users to navigate and enjoy their music.

 ## Setup/Installation Requirements

-- For a live demo, visit:
+- For a live demo, visit: https://project-phase-1-blue.vercel.app/
 - Please be patient, the songs might take a few seconds to play.

 ## Technologies Used

-Tunez is built using the following technologies:
+Keringplays is built using the following technologies:

 HTML5 AND CSS
 js